 wikiHow To Cure Your Crippling Addiction to The HeavenatorWe’ve all had moments of weakness, where we can’t help but fall in love with The Heavenator’s voice.
 It’s a natural part of life, and only shows that you are human.
-However, some people may not want to be addicted to the haunting quality of The Heavenator’s voice, so here are a few steps you can follow to break free.
+However, some people may not want to be addicted to the filthy quality of The Heavenator’s voice, so here are a few steps you can follow to break free.

 Method 1: Realize there’s nothing wrong with your addiction

 Step 1: It’s okay to love listening to The Heavenator’s voice.
 It’s really fine.
 Just make sure you limit your activities to just listening.